-- 7.1 Access to human remains in storage will be limited to authorised National Museums NI staff, representatives of source communities (World Cultures collection) and those with approved ethical research proposals. - 7.2 For research into human remains in the World Cultures collection, attempts will be made to contact and discuss proposals with representatives from source communities.
-If these representatives raise any concerns about the proposed research it will not be approved to proceed. - 7.3 If a researcher is associated with a Higher Education Institution or Independent Research Organisation within the UK and Ireland, they will be required to provide proof of ethical approval from their institution before access will be given. - 7.4 If a researcher is not associated with such an institution they will have to provide justification for their research in accordance with the Guidance for the Care of Human Remains in Museum Collections (2005). - 7.5 The information provided in 7.3 or 7.4 will be reviewed by the Research Coordinator, Collections Care and Curatorial staff to ensure the work is appropriate and fits within ethical guidelines.
-National Museums NI reserves the right to deny any research request involving human remains. - 7.6 Any destructive sampling of human remains should take place within a clearly planned programme that has a realistic prospect of producing new and valuable information that furthers our knowledge and understanding significantly.
-National Museums NI's 'Destructive Sampling' form will need to be completed before a decision is made. - 7.7 Only the minimum quantity of material required to answer a research question will be provided in all requests involving human remains.
-Any material removed but not destroyed
+- 7.1 Research proposals must be submitted to National Museums NI's Research Manager for consideration within the Collections Directorate.
+Approval will only be given to research proposals that align with National Museums NI's research priorities and ethical approach. - 7.2 Access to human remains in storage will be limited to authorised National Museums NI staff, representatives of source communities (World Cultures collection) and those with approved ethical research projects. - 7.3 For research into human remains in the World Cultures collection, attempts will be made to contact and discuss proposals with representatives from source communities.
+If these representatives raise any concerns about the proposed research it will not be approved to proceed.

-- during analysis should be returned to National Museums NI.
-These samples will be clearly labelled for where, when and why they were sampled, and by whom, and stored in secure storage. - 7.8 All sampling will be documented by National Museums NI staff to ensure a complete history of research involving human remains is retained by National Museums NI.
-Any skeletal element sampled should be fully recorded and measured prior to sampling. - 7.9 All research findings will be shared with National Museums NI to augment the history detailed in 7.8 above. - 7.10 National Museums NI must be consulted upon and give approval for planned dissemination of findings.
+- 7.4 If a researcher is associated with a Higher Education Institution or Independent Research Organisation within the UK and Ireland, they will be required to provide proof of ethical approval from their institution before access will be given. - 7.5 If a researcher is not associated with such an institution they will have to provide justification for their research in accordance with the Guidance for the Care of Human Remains in Museum Collections (2005). - 7.6 The information provided in 7.3 or 7.4 will be reviewed by the Research Manager, Collections Care and Curatorial staff to ensure the work is appropriate and fits within ethical guidelines.
+National Museums NI reserves the right to deny any research request involving human remains. - 7.7 Any destructive sampling of human remains should take place within a clearly planned programme that has a realistic prospect of producing new and valuable information that furthers our knowledge and understanding significantly.
+National Museums NI's 'Destructive Sampling' form will need to be completed before a decision is made. - 7.8 Only the minimum quantity of material required to answer a research question will be provided in all requests involving human remains.
+Any material removed but not destroyed during analysis should be returned to National Museums NI.
+These samples will be clearly labelled for where, when and why they were sampled, and by whom, and stored in secure storage. - 7.9 All sampling will be documented by National Museums NI staff to ensure a complete history of research involving human remains is retained by National Museums NI.
+Any skeletal element sampled should be fully recorded and measured prior to sampling. - 7.10 All research findings will be shared with National Museums NI to augment the history detailed in 7.8 above. - 7.11 Digital research, including 3D-scanning and digital reconstructions of human remains, requires prior approval to ensure ethical and cultural sensitivity.
+National Museums NI reserves the right to decline requests that do not meet institutional standards or ethical guidelines. - 7.12 National Museums NI must be consulted upon and give approval for planned dissemination of findings.